|Nutritional Guidelines (per serving)|

-- Apparently, this recipe was designed to create a single cocktail, but it mixes up to be about 7 1/2 ounces.
-That's double the size of the average martini!
+- This recipe mixes up to be about 7 1/2 ounces, which is double the average martini.
 If you don't have a glass that size, either divide the drink into two glasses and share or cut all of the ingredients in half to make one drink.

-- A heaping garnish of whipped cream may be a little much for some, so if you prefer, begin with a small dollop or forgo it altogether.
+- A heaping garnish of whipped cream may be a little much for some.
+If you prefer, begin with a small dollop or forgo it altogether.

-- A homemade sour mix will create a better tasting drink and it's very easy to whip up.
-Essentially, you'll simply add equal parts lemon and lime juice (or either citrus) to simple syrup.
+- A homemade sour mix will create a better-tasting drink, and it's easy to make.
+Essentially, you'll add equal parts lemon and lime juice (or either citrus) to simple syrup.

 - Serve this cocktail over ice in a collins or highball glass, just like the tequila sunrise.
 The recipe's volume is perfect for a single tall glass.